Estimating Average Causal Effects Under General Interference, with Application to a Social Network Experiment: A naturalistic simulation with social network data

 Table \ref{tab:simresults_dilated} shows results of the simulation study, which conform to expectations.
 The Horvitz-Thompson, Hajek, and WLS estimators exhibit no perceivable bias.
-The Horvitz-Thompson estimator exhibits higher variability than the Hajek and WLS estimators.
+The Horvitz-Thompson estimator exhibits higher variability than the Hajek and WLS estimators, although the differences are not very pronounced, perhaps owing to the small number of cases with very small exposure probabilities.
 The OLS estimator and DSM estimator are heavily biased when considered relative to the variability of the effect estimates.
-The bias in OLS is expected because unit level causal effects, defined in terms of differences, are heterogenous from unit to unit when underlying potential outcomes are based on dilated effects.
+The bias in OLS is expected because unit-level causal effects, defined in terms of differences, are heterogenous from unit to unit when underlying potential outcomes are based on dilated effects.
 Thus OLS will suffer from an aggregation bias in addition to any biases due to inadequate conditioning on network degree.
 The standard error estimates for the Horvitz-Thompson, Hajek, and WLS estimators are informative but conservative, resulting in empirical coverage rates that exceed nominal levels.
 The intervals for the OLS and DSM variance estimators badly undercover, primarily due to the bias in the point estimates rather than understatement of variability.